-Best last-minute NZ holiday spots with kids under 10
+Best last-minute family holiday spots in NZ

 The unshakeable itch for a holiday can spring up at any time.
 With school, weekend sports, and other activities taking a toll, don’t be surprised if you eventually have a horde of exhausted children begging for a break.

 Fortunately, New Zealand is one of the best countries in the world for last-minute family holiday spots.
 We’re not even going to soften that with a ‘probably’ or ‘arguably’ – it just is.
 And it’s got some cracker holiday options for the kids.
 Here are our top picks for last-minute local holidays with young children (don’t worry – there’s plenty for adults to enjoy at these places too!)

 Top family holiday spots for kids in the North Island

 From the cosmopolitan life in Auckland to a huge selection of national parks, our North Island has heaps of spots to satisfy even the most demanding holiday seekers.
 Check out our favourite picks below.